myduino/Hibiscus-Sense-Arduino/README.md

 }
 ```

 Now, we can upload the complete sketch to ESP32, then observe the output.
-By oversation, the output of the blue LED is repeated glowing light effect, which the results from decremental value of the PWM signal output.
+By observatoin, the output of the blue LED is repeated glowing light effect, which the results from decremental value of the PWM signal output.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-two-b.gif" width="600"></a></p>

 ## Exercise 3: Control Blue LED on GPIO2 (Breathing Light Effect)

-This exercise is a continuation from Exercise 02.
-In Exercise 02, we use `for()` function to automatically generate decremental PWM value from 255-0 `(active-low circuit)` to produce an output of glowing light effect, while in this exercise we want produce breathing light effect.
+This exercise is a continuation from [Exercise 2](https://github.com/myinvent/hibiscus-sense-arduino#exercise-2-control-blue-led-on-gpio2-glowing-light-effect).

+In Exercise 2, we use `for()` function to automatically generate decremental PWM value from 255-0 for the `(active-low circuit)` to produce an output of glowing light effect, while in this exercise we produce breathing light effect.

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-three.gif" width="500"></a></p>

-It's easy ... we just need to add another `for()` function after decremental PWM value, just this moment, the for() function is used to automatically generate incremental PWM value from 0-255, so the program as follows:
+It's easy ... we just need to add another `for()` function to automatically generate incremental PWM value from 0-255, so the program as follows:

 **Complete Sketch**
 ```cpp